ghiati/Bankapp/README.md

 ├── bank_system.py           # Main script for running the bank system ├── user.py                  # User class definition
 │── BankDatabase.py      # Script for database connection and collections
+|── check_users.py       # Just checking the users that exist in our database
-└│── Insert_user.py       # Script for inserting user data into the database
+│── Insert_user.py       # Script for inserting user data into the database

 ## Usage